For the month of February...

 I have sent home a guideline for you at the end of September to help parents understand how we are teaching letter/number formation and how to use the lines.
 I hope this has been helpful.
 We will be focusing on identifying initial sounds with pictures and continuing to work on our listening skills using our Listen, STOP, Think and Then Do technique.
 We will also stress rules for classroom discussions (look at the person speaking, take turns talking, raise your hands etc.) We also want th children to listen with a sense of purpose and develop aural comprehension of stories.
 Expessing themselves using full sentences and expanding their complete sentences with more information in shared language activities is also important.
 Understanding question words such as who, what, when, where, why and how will be stressed.
 Many times in school we ask the children a "why" question and they respond with a completely off track answer such as "I like the story" or "Yesterday my cousins came over my house".
 Ummm....that wasn't an answer to the question I asked.
 I am also now looking for more detailed reponses to my questions.

-Wewill be concentrating on our monthly theme of animals and their habitats.
+We will be concentrating on our monthly theme of space.

 In social studies...

-We are focusing on Martin Luther King Jr. and treating people with fairness and dignity.
+We are continuing our focus on the world around us and treating people with fairness and dignity.

 We are focusing on fine motor skills such as holding a pencil correctly (as well as a crayon, and scissors).
 We are reminding the children to work from left to write....some children are writing their names from right to left (in a mirror image).
 Proper formation of both capital and lowercase numbers is a priority ( numbers too).
 Neat/readable handwriting is an important form of communication.